Rhuthvik-D/Exam-_Scheduling-System/README.md

 # Exam-_Scheduling-System
 HTML , CSS ,Javascript , MySQL ,php

 This HTML project actually contains a whole database of a college, its students, the staff and their time tables for the examinations.
-It is a reuable and an effficient application.
+It is a reusable and an efficient application.

 Modules:
 -> Creating an interface to the main table management